-X.C.
 When using electronic scoring, either PSS or non PSS, if there is a legal attack to the head area and no point is scored, any of the officials or coaches may ask for confirmation of the head kick.
 The Referee shall gather the Judges to ask for statements.
 After discussion, the Referee will add the point if it is confirmed by the corner judges.
-If not confirmed by the corner judges, a kyong-go penalty will be issued to the player whose coach challenged the kick for delaying the game.
+If not confirmed by the corner judges, and if the challenge came from the coach, a challenge card will be taken away from the coach who challenged the kick for delaying the game.